background

 Note: The useful life formula assumes the straight-line depreciation method is used, in which the depreciation expense is recorded in equal installments.

-How Does Useful Life Impact Depreciation Expense?
+How Does the Useful Life Assumption Impact Depreciation?

 The general rules for interpreting the relationship between annual depreciation expense and useful life assumption are straightforward.